-$DCMFP{c,SCM,t,d} = DCNPl{c,t} \times CPl{c,SCM,d} + DCNP2{c,t} \times CP2{c,SCM,d}$ (3)
+$DCMFP{c,SCM,t,d} = DCNP1{c,t} \times CP1{c,SCM,d} + DCNP2{c,t} \times CP2{c,SCM,d}$ where: (3)

-с denotes component commodity c, t is the calculation date (by definition, a CMCI Business Day), d is the reference date for which contract proportions are calculated.
-For the Price index, d is equal to t.
-For the Excess return index, d is equal to t-1 and, for a component c, a Standard Constant Maturity SCM and a calculation date t:
+c denotes component commodity c,

+t is the calculation date (by definition, a CMCI Business Day), d is the reference date for which contract proportions are calculated.
+For the Price Index, d is equal to t.
+For the Excess return Index, d is equal to t-1 $\,$ and, for a component c, a Standard Constant Maturity SCM and a calculation date t:

-DCNP1 c,t is the Daily Contract Nearby Price, that is to say the Forward or Futures Contract price associated with the futures contract whose MDP date is equal or immediately preceding the Daily Constant Maturity Date (related to the specified Standard Constant Maturity or Constant Maturity Boundary), as defined by the Eligible Nearby Contract table DCNP2 c,t is the Daily Contract Nearby Price, that is to say the Forward or Futures Contract price associated with the futures contract whose MDP date is immediately following the Daily Constant Maturity Date (related to the specified Standard Constant Maturity or Constant Maturity Boundary), as defined by the Eligible Nearby Contract table.
+DCNP1{C,t} is the Daily Contract Nearby Price, that is to say the Forward or Futures Contract price associated with the futures contract whose MDP date is equal or immediately preceding the Daily Constant Maturity Date (related to the specified Standard Constant Maturity or Constant Maturity Boundary), as defined by the Eligible Nearby associated with the futures contract whose MDP date is immediately following the Daily Constant Maturity Date (related to the specified Standard Constant Maturity or

+Contract table